GLOSSARY OF TERMS

 DOWN PAYMENT: The amount of your home’s purchase price you pay upfront.

-FSBO A.K.A.
-For Sale by Owner: A FSBO is a property that is being sold by the current homeowner without the aid of a real estate agent.
+For Sale by Owner (FSBO): An FSBO is a property that is being sold by the current homeowner without the aid of a real estate agent.

 HAND MONEY (EARNEST MONEY): A deposit made by the potential home buyer to show that he/she is serious about buying the house.